 The most painful part of long-distance is watching a relationship go from full-bloom to withered leaves.
 You watch it as it dies.
 Slowly.
 Gradually.
 Unexpectedly.

-You wonder how you got there.
-Did the silence last too long?
-Did you do too little?
+Next, you wonder how you got there.
+Did the silence last too long or did you do too little?
 Did you do a little too much?
 Could you have said one thing differently?
 Should you have held on just a little longer?

-These are the questions I ask as myself some nights…
+These are the questions I ask myself some nights…

 Your restless romantic roamer